The "Of Course" Method: Neutralizing Narcissistic Abuse

-- Of course they would comment on my looks, because they know I’m insecure and will get upset.
+- “Of course they would comment on my looks, because they know I’m insecure and will get upset.”

-- Of course they would try to discredit my viewpoints because it used to make me angry.
+- “Of course they would try to discredit my viewpoints because it used to make me angry.”

-- Of course they would laugh at me, knowing that always made me fight back before.
+- “Of course they would laugh at me, knowing that always made me fight back before.”

-- Of course they would make a comment about that; they know it bothers me.
+- “Of course they would make a comment about that; they know it bothers me.”

-- Of course they would bring up that situation in the past—I’ve heard them talk about it a million times.
+- “Of course they would bring up that situation in the past—I’ve heard them talk about it a million times.”

-- “Instead of allowing their comments to trigger you as they have in the past, you calmly repeat “of course” in your head, fortifying you to remain as an observer and not engage in the conversation.
+- “Instead of allowing their comments to trigger you as they have in the past, you calmly repeat “of course” in your head, fortifying you to remain as an observer and not engage in the conversation.”

 These two words are enormously powerful because they affirm what you already know to be true about the narcissist.
 They allow you to retain your power and not hand it over.
 Instead of being triggered and activated by what they’re saying, you are remaining in control.
 The end goal of the “Of Course Method” is to remove yourself from the situation or end the conversation.
 It is not to engage in the conversation longer or make them upset, but to get out of the conversation.

 Keep in mind that using the “Of Course Method” may make the situation funny.
 It’s just so obvious what they’re doing, and you might get a laugh out of it!
-While this shows that you have truly mastered the “Observe Don’t Absorb Technique,” do not laugh in that moment—this will only antagonize them and pull you into their wrestling ring.
+While this shows that you have truly mastered the “Observe Don’t Absorb Technique,” do not laugh at that moment—this will only antagonize them and pull you into their wrestling ring.

 The “Of Course Method” is a way to remain in an “Observe mode”, or a healthy dissociative mode—you are physically present, but not allowing your emotions to be triggered by what is going on.
 This makes it a helpful technique in the heat of the moment.
 But beyond that, the “Of Course Method” is helpful by fortifying what you’ve already learned and mastered.
 This strengthens you to keep fighting to be free from narcissistic abuse.
 You will become more confident in your ability to predict their next move, but also remain untouched by their manipulation.
 You retain your power when you can disengage from a narcissist’s tactics.
 And it is from a place of power that you set boundaries, leave relationships, and heal yourself.